Draco-lang/Language-suggestions/Specification/ControlFlow.md

 ### Usage in expressions

-The rationale behind `return` being an expression with the `never` type is to be able to terminate computations early, while not tripping up type checking:
+The rationale behind `return` being an expression with the `unreachable` type is to be able to terminate computations early, while not tripping up type checking:

 ```cs
 // If return was a statement, there would be an error here, saying that the 'else' branch has type 'unit', but the other branch has type 'int32'